TuchoTurco/TensorFit-Paper/Readme.md

 To run a benchmark on accuracy, use the `test_acc_simulated_data.py` script.
 It will compute the accuracy for both TensorFit and TDFDFit on the simulated dataset.

 `python test_acc_simulated_data.py -i <simulation filename> --size <number of spectra to fit>`

+## Citation:

+If you find this repository useful for your research or work, please cite:

+**Turco F, Capiglioni M, Weng G, Slotboom J. TensorFit: A torch-based tool for ultrafast metabolite fitting of large MRSI data sets.
+Magn Reson Med.
+Published online March 12, 2024. doi:10.1002/mrm.30084**